oklahomer/p5-Facebook-OpenGraph/README.md

 - batch\_limit

-    The maximum # of queries that can be set w/in a single batch request.
-If the # of given queries exceeds this, then queries are divided into multiple batch requests and responses are combined so it seems just like a single request.
+    The maximum number of queries that can be set within a single batch request.
+    If the number of given queries exceeds this, then queries are divided into multiple batch requests, and responses are combined so it seems just like a single request.

     Default value is 50 as API documentation says.
 Official documentation is located at [https://developers.facebook.com/docs/graph-api/making-multiple-requests/](https://developers.facebook.com/docs/graph-api/making-multiple-requests/)